 The Field Guide is filled with illustrations of flora and fauna, fun facts and park history.
-Maps lead players to That’s The Point signs located throughout the park each with a zone code and a story from a fellow park-goer.
-Players who collect zone codes can redeem the online for prizes.
+Maps lead players to That’s The Point signs located throughout the park, each with a zone code and a story from a fellow park-goer.
+Players who collect zone codes can redeem them online for prizes.
 All players got a chance to win a Metro Parks All Access Pass.

-We interviewed Point Defiant regulars to collect a handful of their stories about their favorite memories of the park.
+We interviewed Point Defiance regulars to collect a handful of stories about their favorite memories of the park.
 We then chose 14 of the best stories, assigned them to a zone of the park and displayed them on signs for participants to find.

 We designed digital retargeting ads to reach our online audience and drive traffic to campaign specific landing pages where they could learn more.
 We also created and boosted Facebook and Instagram posts to build a buzz around the park within these target-rich social media platforms.

 We knew that we’d need some tempting prizes for participants, so we called on the promotional products arm of Sands Costner and created branded water bottles and a Thyme seedling kit.
 We then worked with Metro Parks and created coupons to Fort Nisqually, a Marina boat rental, and the Black Cat Fun Run.
 We then automated the prize delivery process via an online form on their website and congratulations emails.
 Participants who submitted codes from story signs in each zone would be entered in a drawing to win the Grand Prize; an All Access Pass to many Metro Parks Tacoma attractions, valued at $450.